-In this tutorial,l you will learn about the two most popular techniques used for querying the Episerver content delivery API from within a SPA.
-Episerver has two samples site, the music festival site, and the foundation SPA site.
-Each call the content delivery API.
-Each sites slightly different technique to communicate with the content delivery API.
-In this tutorial, I will walk you through each one so you can decide how you which approach suits your needs the best.
+In this tutorial, you will learn about the two most popular techniques used for querying the Episerver content delivery API.
+Episerver has two samples site, the music festival site, and the foundation site.
+Each site calls the content delivery API using slightly different techniques.
+In this tutorial, I will walk you through each approach so that you can decide on which approach suits your needs the best.

-As shown above, the response to the site page with the
+As shown above, the response when the

 Accept header within the request is set to 'application/json'.
 You can prove this by opening up postman and calling

-Using the same URL definitely makes the network requests a little more user-friendly, however, it does have some downsides.
+Using the same URL definitely makes the network requests look a little more user-friendly, however, it does have some downsides.
 First, it makes debugging a pain.
 If an error occurs on the production site then you will need to use Postman rather than a browser to get the JSON.
 Next, is caching.
 How do you cache things when the HTML and the API use the same URL?

 ContentApiRouteService, like this: